Memo8-KoreaUniv/Kramo/README.md

 ### Prerequisites

-- Install Node JS, React, TypeScript
+- Installation of Node.js, React and TypeScript is required.
 - Optional installation of A and B is recommended.

 ### Installation